MBT-80: History

 By the early 1970s, there was a great disparity in the number of tanks being fielded by NATO and the Warsaw Pact in Europe.
 The US Army fielded the M60 which had been designed to deal with the 100 mm gun of the T-55, but could not withstand the 115 mm gun being fielded on the T-62, let alone the newer 125 mm model of the T-64 and T-72.

 The same-era West German design, the Leopard 1, was very lightly armoured based on the conclusion that heavy armour had little purpose in an era of high-explosive anti-tank (HEAT) weapons of rapidly improving performance.
 The concept was to give the tank high manoeuvrability to allow it to outmanoeuvre the slower-moving Soviet tanks and early generation missiles that were difficult to use against moving targets.
 This decision proved unwise as the number of Soviet tanks grew and the idea of outmanoeuvring their massed numbers seemed unworkable, while second-generation missiles made aiming at moving targets easy.

 In 1963 the United States and West Germany started a joint project to develop a new tank to be used by both forces, the MBT-70.
 This combined the manoeuvrability of the Leopard with improved armour that would offer better protection against HEAT rounds while adding a new missile-firing gun able to engage Soviet tanks at very long range.
 By the late 1960s, the MBT-70 project had repeatedly overrun its development budget and the US Congress eventually cancelled it.

-By this point, the only western tank able to go head to head with the latest Soviet types was the British Army's Chieftain, introduced to service in 1967.
+By this point, the only western tank able to go head-to-head with the latest Soviet types was the British Army's Chieftain, introduced to service in 1967.
 The Chieftain had heavy armour designed specifically to defeat the 115 mm, and mounted a 120 mm gun, among the most powerful in the world, able to defeat even the latest Soviet armour.
-When the 125 mm gun was introduced by the Soviets, the "Stillbrew armour" package was added to keep the tank competitive.
+In response to the Soviet introduction of the 125 mm gun in the T-64, T-72 and T-80, the British Army kept the Chieftain competitive by having the "Stillbrew armour" package fitted starting in 1986.
 However, the Chieftain had a number of problems due to its rather poor engine and outdated suspension, both of which conspired to make cross-country performance rather limited.